comrade-coop/apocryph/README.md

 using System.Collections.Generic;
 using System.Threading;
 using System.Threading.Tasks;
-using Apocryph.Agents.Testbed;
+using Apocryph.Testbed;
-using Apocryph.Agents.Testbed.Api;
+using Apocryph.Agent;
 using Microsoft.Azure.WebJobs;
 using Perper.WebJobs.Extensions.Config;
 using Perper.WebJobs.Extensions.Model;

-namespace Apocryph.Agent.FunctionApp.Agents
+namespace SampleAgents.FunctionApp.Agents
 {
     public class AgentTwo
     {